The University of Navarra reaches the podium in the national final of the CFA Institute Research Challenge

 Internal organization was also a distinguishing factor.
 The team divided the work areas while maintaining constant coordination and a comprehensive understanding of the report: "I think we were a team that coordinated very well; there was no problem organizing ourselves," says Iñigo about the relationship between the team and the mentor.

-With this second place, the School Economics and Business at the University of Navarra reaffirms its leading position in the field of finance in Spain, competing at the level of institutions such as CUNEF, IE Business School, and Pompeu Fabra University.
-For the students, the experience has been described as exceptional, allowing them to apply theoretical knowledge of evaluation to a real professional environment.
+With this second-place finish, the School of Science and Business at the University of Navarra reaffirms its leadership position in the field of finance in Spain, competing on par with institutions such as CUNEF, IE Business School, and Pompeu Fabra University.
+Students have described the experience as exceptional, noting that it allowed them to apply their theoretical knowledge of evaluation to a real-world professional setting.